aws/pg_tle/docs/04_hooks.md

 ## Hooks

-This section describes the hooks that `pg_tle` makes availble to Trusted-Language Extensions.
+This section describes the hooks that `pg_tle` makes availble to Trusted Language Extensions.

 ### Password check hook (`passcheck`)